Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 We now perform a price-of-robustness study, in which the size of the uncertainty set is varied to assess the response of the solution.
-This can be easily performed by placing the PyROS solver invocation in a for-loop and recording the results at each iteration:
+This can be easily performed by placing the PyROS solver invocation in a for-loop and recording the results at each iteration.

 Invoke PyROS in a ``for``-Loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The PyROS solver invocation can easily be made in a ``for``-loop.
-At each iteration of the loop, we use PyROS to solve the RO problem subject to the uncertainty set of the corresponding “size”.
+At each iteration of the loop, we use PyROS to solve the RO problem subject to the uncertainty set of the corresponding size:

 .. code::